Lake Atitlan Guatemala Villages

 Lake Atitlan Guatemala Villages, Lake Atitlan is one of the most beautiful lakes in the world located in the highlands of Guatemala in the Sierra Madre mountain range.
 It is one of the most popular destinations in the country for tourists.

-Located a three hour scenic car ride from Guatemala City and two and a half hour car ride from the Spanish colonial town of Antigua, Lake Atitlan is easy to get to.
-Shared or private shuttle service runs daily between Panajachel Lake Atilan, Guatemala City, Antigua, Xela, Chichicastenanago, Rio Dulce, Tikal, and Coban.
+Located a three-hour scenic car ride from Guatemala City and two and a half-hour car ride from the Spanish colonial town of Antigua, Lake Atitlan is easy to get to.
+Shared or private shuttle service runs daily between Panajachel Lake Atitlan, Guatemala City, Antigua, Xela, Chichicastenango, Rio Dulce, Tikal, and Coban.

 Lake Atitlan Guatemala Villages

 Guatemala is known for its 33 volcanoes, 3 of these majestic volcanoes can be found towering above Lake Atitlan creating a basin that contains the lake.
 Located on the southern rim of the lake and standing at an elevation of 12,500 feet above sea level Volcano Atitlan is the tallest of these volcanoes, its shorter twin Volcano Toliman stands at 11,500 feet and is situated in the basin closer to the lake, while neighboring San Pedro Volcano stands at 10,500 feet.